 C8.3.2.
 Articles or Services Requiring Additional Controls on End Use.
 There are instances in which particular items normally subject to REUM are transferred with notes restricting the conditions under which they may be transported, stored, or employed.
 SCOs should be aware of these restrictions and alert to indications or reports that suggest failure to comply.

 C8.3.2.1.
 Arms, Ammunition, & Explosives.
 Arms, Ammunition and Explosives (AA&E) items require special protection and security measures.
 The DoD applies stringent AA&E controls while these items are in U.S. custody, and the same standards must be applied to the items upon release to the purchaser.
 During Case Development, Implementing Agencies (IAs) should assess secure transportation and distribution options that support customer preferences.
 A detailed Transportation Plan is required by DoD prior to delivery of the materiel.
 Once approved, a Transportation Plan becomes an integral part of the Letter of Offer and Acceptance (LOA) and is available for review by U.S. Customs and security officials.
 Although recipient countries generally do not assume control of sensitive AA&E items within the continental United States (CONUS), except as cargo loaded and prepared for departure, USG security standards must apply throughout the lifecycle of the weapon system (e.g., transportation, delivery, testing, operational use, storage, and destruction processes).
 Additionally, a site survey may be required to ensure that appropriate physical security measures are in place at the destination prior to the delivery of the weapon systems.
-See DoD Manual (DoDM) 5100.76 "Physical Security of Sensitive Conventional Arms, Ammunition, and Explosives (AA&E)", and the Section C7.15. for more information regarding AA&E items.
+See Department of Defense Manuall (DoDM) 5100.76 "Physical Security of Sensitive Conventional Arms, Ammunition, and Explosives (AA&E)", and the Section C7.15. for more information regarding AA&E items.

 C8.3.2.2.
 White Phosphorous and Cluster Munitions.
 Munitions containing White Phosphorous (See Section C4.4.8.) and cluster munitions permissible for transfer under U.S. law (See Section C4.4.6.) are transferred with restrictions on the conditions under which they may by employed.
 SCOs should be aware of partner nation inventories of these weapons and the restrictions on them, and alert to reports of how the partner nation is employing them in operations.
 SCOs should report to DSCA (Office of International Operations (IOPS)) and Country Portfolio Director (CPD)) any information that suggests these items are not being used in accordance with the terms under which they were sold.